All of our content is written by humans, not robots. Learn More

 Tip: Interested in home automation?
 Buy a camera that works with other Internet of Things (IoT) devices to have them trigger one another.
 For example, you can have your armed camera trigger motion-activated smart lighting to turn on, deterring burglars.

-- Strong mobile app: Since you’ll be using it to check in on live footage, review cloud storage, and receive notifications when there’s movement, make sure the camera has a high-quality mobile application.
-We recommend checking its ratings in the Google Play or App store, depending on the make of your mobile device.
+• Strong mobile app: Since you’ll be using it to check in on live footage, review cloud storage, and receive notifications when there’s movement, make sure the camera has a high-quality mobile application.
+Check for ratings of 4.0 or higher with at least 1,000 reviews in your device’s app store.

 Conclusion